Professor Robin Franklin

 Department of Clinical Neurosciences; Cambridge Neurosciences

-Robin Franklin is Professor of Stem Cell Medicine and Deputy Director at the SCI.
+Robin Franklin is Professor of Stem Cell Medicine.
 He obtained his undergraduate degrees in Physiology and Veterinary Medicine and his PhD in Neuroscience.
 He has worked predominantly on the biology of myelin regeneration (remyelination) and investigating strategies by which this important regenerative process may be enhanced therapeutically.

 He is at the forefront of studying the cellular and molecular mechanisms of remyelination and describing the mechanisms by which adult stem cells are recruited to areas of demyelination and the extrinsic and intrinsic factors that regulate their differentiation into remyelinating oligodendrocytes.

 He is also Director of the UK MS Society Cambridge Centre for Myelin Repair, a consortium of Cambridge-based scientists and clinicians working towards stem cell-based therapies for myelin regeneration.
 Robin is a Fellow of the Academy of Medical Sciences.

 MS Society, Wellcome Trust, Action Medical Research, MedImmune, BBSRC, British Trust for the Myelin Project